-This article outlines what an asset management policy is, why it’s important and how to build and implement one.
+This article outlines what is an asset management policy, why an asset management policy is important, and how to build and implement an asset management policy.

 Table of contents

 - What is asset management?

 - Why do you need an asset management policy?

 - How to develop an asset management policy and strategy

 - What should be included in an asset management policy?

 - Asset management policy template